Petercov/py-source-sdk-2013/README.md

 Please let me know if you have any issues.
 Pull requests are welcome too!

 ## Quick-start
-Currently tested on Windows (VS2013 Community) and OSX (XCode 6.1) only:
+Currently tested on Windows (VS2013 Community Update 5) and OSX (XCode 7.3) only:

 1. Run [mp/src/createpysourceprojects](mp/src/createpysourceprojects)
-2. Open games.sln or games.xproj and compile
+2. Open games.sln or games.xproj and compile.
+For OSX, you might need to change the projects sdk.
 3. Start mp/game/PySource and load a map
 4. Test Python by entering one of the following commands: